deseretdigital-ui/ddm-rating-widget/README.md

-# ddm-rating-stars
+# DDM Rating Widget

-A tiny React component for rating stars.
+A tiny React component for a rating widget.